Mr. Ciaran Murray

 Mr. McCague was a corporate partner of Arthur Cox, one of Ireland’s premier law firms, from 1988 until June 2017.
 During his time with Arthur Cox, Mr. McCague served as both managing partner and chairman of Arthur Cox and also advised a wide range of public and private companies on mainstream corporate work, mergers and acquisitions, corporate restructurings and corporate governance.
 In addition to his distinguished legal career, Mr. McCague also has extensive board experience with commercial, government and educational organizations.

 Mr. McCague currently serves on the board of FLY Leasing Limited, an aircraft leasing company listed on the New York Stock Exchange, and on the board of the Irish branch of AON Insurance.
-He also serves as chairman of the governing authority of University College Dublin.
+He also serves as Chair of the board of IBEC, Ireland’s leading business representative association.
 Mr. McCague’s previous board roles include the Health Service Executive, the Irish state body which administers public health service in Ireland, chairman of the governing body of Dublin Institute of Technology and chairman of the Dublin Institute of Technology Foundation.
 Mr. McCague was also president of the Dublin Chamber of Commerce in 2006.

 Mr. McCague holds a Bachelor of Civil Law degree and a diploma in European Law from University College Dublin.